 1. Utilise any company pension schemes

-My first point of call with my clients is to recommend they make the most of their workplace pension scheme.
+The first point of call with clients is to recommend they make the most of their workplace pension scheme.

 2. Check your State Pension entitlement

 You can go online and request a State Pension Forecast which highlights how many qualifying National Insurance years you have and how many you will most likely have when you come to retire, so you can factor it into your plans.

 Be aware that you need 35 qualifying years to receive the full State Pension.
 However, if there is a shortfall, you can pay voluntary National Insurance Contributions to make up for any lost years.
 Remember that men born after 5 April 1951 and women born after 5 April 1953 have until 5 April 2023 to pay voluntary contributions to make up for gaps between April 2006 and April 2016.
 In addition, you will typically be able to pay voluntary contributions for the past six years.

 The deadline is 5 April each year.
 Check if you’re eligible here.